farmOS/farmOS/docs/development/projects.md

 * **[Farm Sensor: Atmospi](https://github.com/mstenta/farm_sensor_atmospi)** -
   Integrates farmOS and [Atmospi](https://github.com/mstenta/atmospi) sensors.

+For more information and documentation about these modules, see [farmOS community modules].

 ## Theme

 The official farmOS theme ("Farm Theme") that is included with farmOS is a